WeeJeWel/how-to-be-a-great-programmer/dont-rewrite.md

 Writing code is easier than reading code, because when you write code, you _must_ have this abstract model in your mind where you can debug the code in your head.
 When you're reading code, however, it takes a long time to get to that same mental model.
 It's therefore easier to 'learn by doing' than 'learn by reading'.

 So they start to rewrite the code to understand it, but they tell themselves they're making it better.
-But as is often with programming, the first 90% is easy and then your abstraction becomes your own prison (TODO: snippet).
+But as is often with programming, the first 90% is easy and then your abstraction [becomes your own prison](the-abstraction-prison.md).

 But you don't know yet where your new abstraction will bite you.
 And the previous programmer does, becuse he's been there.
 So now you've _changed_ code but didn't make it _better_.
 Now, _you_ think it's better, but that's because only _now_ you understand the problem, and it took you writing code to get there!